 Editor's Note — Ord. no. 2008-04 §1, adopted April 6, 2004, repealed section 220.130 "prohibited weapons" and section 220.140 "unlawful use of weapons" and enacted new provisions set out in ch.
 222. Former sections 220.130 — 220.140 derived from CC 1984 §75.160; ord. no. 1088-86 §1, 4-1-1986; ord. no. 1520-93 §1, 11-16-1993.

 It shall be unlawful for any person to focus, point or shine a laser beam directly or indirectly on another person in such a manner as is intended to harass or annoy said person.

 [Ord.
 No. 2457-13 §1, 2-5-2013]

-mean the ceremonies and memorial services held in conjunction with the burial or cremation of the dead, but this Section does not apply to processions while they are in transit beyond any three hundred (300) foot zone that is established under Subsection (A)
+As used in this Section, "funeral" and "burial service" mean the ceremonies and memorial services held in conjunction with the burial or cremation of the dead, but this Section does not apply to processions while they are in transit beyond any three hundred (300) foot zone that is established under Subsection (A) above.

 [Ord.
 No. 892-82 §§1-3, 10-19-1982; CC 1984 §75.250]